Correlation Between Age and Size of Embryo

 Development of the embryonic arteries.

 Should the right fourth arch artery degenerate and the right subclavian arise from the dorsal aorta instead, as shown in Figure 51-2C, the right subclavian becomes posterior to the esophagus, thus causing a constriction of the esophagus without any effect on the trachea (dysphagia lusoria).
 The innominate artery arises ventrally.
-Hence when it arises ...
+Hence when it arises too far from the ...